camunda-community-hub/camunda8-greenfield-installation/README.md

 # Commands

-If you haven't already, make sure to follow the Prequisite steps above.
+If you haven't already, make sure to follow the Prerequisite steps above.
 At this point, you should have a Kubernetes Cluster created on the cloud provider of your choice.

 See the sections below for the commands that are available to install (and uninstall) different camunda related components

-## Camunda 8 Environment
+## Install (and Uninstall) Camunda 8 Environment

 To start a basic Camunda environment, run the following: